THE GREAT COMMISSION

 All believers are commanded to perform works of righteousness so the unconverted may see the light of their good works and glorify the Father in Heaven.
 Righteous behavior on the part of the saints is not a substitute for the work of the evangelist, but it may prove to be the most powerful of the witnesses given to the world.

-… the Lord God will cause righteousness and praise to spring forth before all the nations.
+For as the earth brings forth its bud, as the garden causes the things that are sown in it to spring forth, so the Lord GOD will cause righteousness and praise to spring forth before all the nations.
 (Isaiah 61:11)

-Having your conversation [manner of life] honest among the Gentiles: that, whereas they speak against you as evildoers, they may by your good works, which they shall behold, glorify God in the day of visitation.
+having your conduct honorable among the Gentiles, that when they speak against you as evildoers, they may, by your good works which they observe, glorify God in the day of visitation.
 (I Peter 2:12)

 It appears that Philip the deacon was led by the Spirit into a fruitful work of evangelism.
 Then the apostles were called in to establish the new converts in the Body of Christ.